emmercm/igir/docs/usage/desktop/es-de.md

 ## ROMs

-ES-DE uses its own proprietary ROM folder structure, so `igir` has a replaceable `{es-de}` token to sort ROMs into the right place.
+ES-DE uses its own proprietary ROM folder structure, so `igir` has a replaceable `{esde}` token to sort ROMs into the right place.
 See the [replaceable tokens page](../../output/tokens.md) for more information.

 === ":simple-linux: ES-DE (Linux)"